 Learning new and effective job search tips can be what’s needed to take your job hunt to a new level – and get hired!
 Many people spend hours upon hours searching and applying for new jobs on job boards and career sites and never hear back at all – not even an acknowledgment email.
 They button up their online presence, knock out a great

-- The shortlist of sound, time-saving job search tips that will help you fine-tune your strategy include making yourself an obvious fit, not limiting yourself to online applications, and remembering the handwritten thank you.
+For this article, MatchBuilt welcomes Marla Holdread, a career strategist, leadership coach, and the founder of Shift Career & Leadership Coaching, to round up great outside-the-box tips for job seekers.
+Maria not only shares her own thoughts and ideas to get your dream job but also those of other leading career consultants, coaches, and hiring managers.
+The shortlist of sound, time-saving job search tips that will help you fine-tune your strategy during the hiring process include making yourself an obvious fit, not limiting yourself to online applications, and remembering the handwritten thank you.

-Let’s boil things down to a shortlist of sound, timeless job searching tips that will help you fine-tune your strategy and cut out some of the unnecessary time and frustration.
+Let’s boil things down to a short list of effective job-searching tips to help you fine-tune your strategy and reduce unnecessary time and frustration.

 2. Don’t Limit Yourself to Online Applications

 Maria adds the importance of aligning yourself with people already in the company you are applying to.

 Do you want your job hunting to last and last?
 Well, then, continue to rely solely on submitting online applications.
 Would you prefer to accelerate your confidential job search?
 Then, don’t stop once you apply online for that position.

 Find and connect to people who work at that company of interest and schedule informational interviews with would-be peers.
 Approach an internal recruiter and ask a few questions and get on the radar of the very people who might influence you to get an in-person or phone interview.